 - Add in 1 tsp. of the salt and the water.
-Give it a quick mix to distribute the salt, cover the bowl and place it into the refrigerator overnight.
+Give it a quick mix to distribute the salt, cover the bowl and place it in the refrigerator overnight.

-- Stir the mixure and place the pot onto the stovetop.
+- Stir the mixture and place the pot onto the stovetop.
 Bring to a boil, and boil for thee minutes.

 - At this point, grab the sliced cucumbers from the fridge, and drain them.

 - Transfer the drained cucumbers into the pot of hot liquid and mix them to coat them in the liquid.
-Be carefull not to splash, the liquid will be very hot.
+Be careful not to splash.
+The liquid will be very hot.